Call Today! Free Immediate Response (818) 781-1570

 At your hearing, a judge will hear testimony regarding your petition.
 The prosecutor could object to your petition.

-If the judge determines you are no longer a threat, your name will be removed from the sex offender registry and your requirements under California penal Code Section 290 are removed forever.
+Suppose the judge determines you are no longer a threat.
+In that case, your name will be removed from the sex offender registry, and your requirements under California Penal Code Section 290 will be removed forever.

 If you were convicted of an offense for which a certificate of rehabilitation is not sufficient to get you off of the list, then the only way to get off the list is through a pardon from the governor.